luisyamagata/Courier-Zero-Point-Zero-A-Delivery-LifeSim-RPG/README.md

 # Courier Zero point Zero - a Delivery-LifeSim RPG game
 A repostiory for a game for the itch.io - Accountability Jam: November 2025

+Obs: This repository, was created in october for the October 2025 Accountability Jam (from itch.io).
+I didn't manage to finish the game, and, after entering this month's accountabilty jam (november 2025) I decided to take the concept of the previous month's idea into a new direction.
+It will be in the real world, either during 2025, the 90s, the 60s or the 50s.
+It will feature at least the city of Rio de Janeiro, my hometown.

 # game concept
 You need to make some money fast.
 You have a Bicycle.
 There is a courier/delivery service on your city that takes almost anyone.
 You do deliveries and get involved in a conspiracy/corruption plot in your city.